Brands are turning to Generative Conversational AI to scale customer support and reduce costs.

 The top two rank-holders were Chinese insurance company Ping An and Shanghai University, while Google Research came third.
 So the Indian startup was rubbing shoulders with some of the best in the field.

 While a slowdown in getting new business is inevitable because of the coronavirus effect on travel and meetings, Marri expects AI chatbots to gain wider adoption once the crisis abates.
-One of Senseforth’s clients, for example, is a university in Australia using conversational AI to engage with students.
+One of Senseforth’s clients, for example, is a university in Australia using Generative Conversational AI to engage with students.
 We could see more use cases like student chatbots, other than the usual enterprise customer engagement with AI.